zzx66699/HTML/Elements.md

 </html>
 ```

-### 1. pre
+### 1. pre for preformat
 it defines preformatted text.
-The text inside is displayed in a fixed-width font (usually Courier), and it preserves both spaces and line breaks
+The text inside is displayed in a fixed-width font (usually Courier), and it preserves both spaces and line breaks 可以用于展示诗歌
 ```html
 <pre>
   My Bonnie lies over the ocean.